tourkaman/PDC-support-web/documents/running/running_jobs/job_scheduling_subfolder/queueing_jobs_subfolder/job_scripts_tegner.rst

 		* ``#SBATCH --mail-type=ALL`` - request a mail when the job starts and ends

-Job script examples
+Job examples (Tegner)
 *******************

 	This is an an example of a job script for a MPI program.
-For other program, you can find an example in the software page <HYPERLINK SOFTWARE>.
+For other programs, you can find examples in the software page `Software <http://pdc-software-web.readthedocs.io/en/latest/>`_.

         .. code-block:: bash